leon3s/ntex-rest-api-example/readme.md

 touch src/models/todo.rs
 ```

-in our `src/models/mod.rs` we are going to import `todo.rs`:
+In our `src/models/mod.rs` we are going to import `todo.rs`:

 ```rust
 pub mod todo;
 ```

-And inside `src/models/todo.rs` we are going to add some `data structure`:
+And inside `src/models/todo.rs`, we are going to add some `data structure`:

 ```rust
 use utoipa::ToSchema;